Understanding The Symptoms Of Guillain-Barre Syndrome

 Unfortunately, pulmonary fibrosis cannot be cured.
 There are medications that can help ease symptoms.
 In severe cases, a lung transplant may be suggested.

-If you have the symptoms of pulmonary fibrosis and would like to schedule an appointment with a Pulmonologist at Flushing Hospital Medical Center, please call 718-670-5639
+If you have the symptoms of pulmonary fibrosis and would like to schedule an appointment with a at, please call

 All content of this newsletter is intended for general information purposes only and is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.
 Please consult a medical professional before adopting any of the suggestions on this page.
 You must never disregard professional medical advice or delay seeking medical treatment based upon any content of this newsletter.
 PROMPTLY CONSULT YOUR PHYSICIAN OR CALL 911 IF YOU BELIEVE YOU HAVE A MEDICAL EMERGENCY.